-A casino on a cruise ship is just the same as the casinos on land.
+A casino on a cruise ship is just the same as a casino on land.
 They also have tables for high rollers and slots for the ordinary gambler.
 Occasional gamblers could be spending around $50 playing the slots daily for one week.
-The cheapest is the 25-cent slot machine, and the most expensive are the poker tables where you can pay from $1 to as high as $10.
+The cheapest is the 25-cent slot machine, and the most expensive are the poker tables, where you can pay from $1 to as high as $10.

 How the Cost of Living Varies from One Cruise Ship to Another

 The exact amount that you will spend living on a cruise ship varies from ship to ship.
 Here are some real numbers from the three biggest earners among the most popular cruise liners today.
 These numbers were taken from the 2018 financial reports of three big cruise liners.

 The biggest revenue per passenger was earned by the Norwegian Cruise Line.
 Its ticket revenue per passenger amounted to $1,488.61, while its onboard revenue per passenger was $653.41.

 The second biggest revenue earner per passenger is the Royal Caribbean Cruise Line.
 Its ticket revenue for each passenger was $1,094.42, while its onboard income per passenger was $427.26.

 The third highest income earner per passenger is the Carnival Cruise Line.
 Its ticket revenue per passenger was $1,067.11, while its revenue for onboard spending is $356.97 per passenger.